davidwang200099/Turing-Machine-Simulator/README.md

 Exception handling adopts a simplified method of exit(-1).

 If you are interested, welcome to modify it to be a more powerful one!

+PS:As for the pattern of the machine code, I adopted the one in the PDF file.